sfzinstruments/jlearman.jRhodes3c/README.md

 ## How-to

-Click the green "Clone or download" button above, and choose "Download ZIP".
+Click the green "Code" button above, and choose "Download ZIP".
 Unpack the .zip file into a folder of your choice, and load the result into your sample player.
 I use Sforzando, which supports FLAC.
+You only need the jRhodes3c-flac-sfz folder and its contents.
+The .sfz file in there is what you load into your player.

 ## Sampling Details